Dog Water Intake Calculator

 To encourage your dog to drink more water:

 - Praise them every time they drink water, and, if you think it worthwhile, give them a treat.

 - Keep water near, and keep it fresh.

 - Bring water along on walks and offer it to the puppy often, especially on hot and sunny days.

 - Add some flavor to the water, e.g., flavored ice cubes, tuna, or broth.

 - Give them wet food or soak up the dry food with a cup of water - they'll drink a bit more while eating.

-Remember to check how much oz of water per day ( or milliliters) it drinks.
-Maybe they are drinking enough, its just you never see them do it, or you think they spill most of it over the floor.
+Remember to check how much oz of water per day (or milliliters) they drink.
+Maybe they are drinking enough, it's just you never see them do it, or you think they spill most of it over the floor.
 If it's hard to measure the amount of water, look for the signs of dehydration mentioned above.

 How long can my dog go without water?